Ragged Robin BothyMalham Tarn, North Yorkshire

 Heating: No heating provided.

-Bedding/linen: No linen provided.
+Bedding/linen: No linen or bedding provided.

 Facilities: The bothy shares an external toilet, sink and a cold water tap with the neighbouring bothy.
 These are located in a shed adjoining the bothies.